-Komondors belong to the working dog breeds and are very active and agile.
-When it comes to their exercise routine, free running or walking is the best form of activity.
+Komondor puppies belong to the working dog breeds and are very active and agile.
+When it comes to their exercise routine, free running or walking is the best form of daily exercise.
 A run for 30 to 45 minutes in a garden or park daily is an excellent idea for a domesticated Komondor.

-Going by their independent, reserved nature and moderate socializing skills, it is best to take them for a walk or run alone and avoid crowded areas as they may get aggressive with strangers and other dogs in the vicinity.
+Going by their independent, reserved nature and moderate socializing skills, it is best to take them for a walk or run alone and avoid crowded areas.
+They may get aggressive with strangers and other dogs in the vicinity.

 Socializing does not come naturally to them, and they need to be trained early.
-Once they are used to having someone around them constantly, they are incredibly loving and responsive.
-For them to become more loving and social with people at random, you may need to give them obedience training and be rigid while training them from an early age.
+Once they are used to having someone around them constantly, they are incredibly loving and responsive and make an excellent canine companion.
+To become more loving and social with people at random, you may need to give them obedience training and be rigid while training them from an early age.

-Komondors come across as loyal, brave and protective.
-These guardian dogs are used to protect sheep and cattle and have a dignified and robust aura about themselves.
-Petting a Mop Dog is not a task.
+Komondors come across as loyal, brave, and protective.
+These guardian dogs protect sheep and cattle and have a dignified and robust aura about themselves.

 The only aspect one has to consider is their coat and their grooming needs.
 This herder dog breed comes across as independent and reserved but eventually is very loving and caring to their owners and loved ones.